Chapter 89 - M.

 the eye as she suggests.

-“That’s the afro firecracker I remember,” Kenneth’s boisterous
+“That’s the afro firecracker I remember,” Lynn’s boisterous

-and build websites on the side.
+security, and build websites on the side.
 You all steal from museums.
-Why would waste time
+Why would

-trying to murder everyone?
-We get in, we get out,” I speak against her.
+waste time trying to murder everyone?
+We get in, we get out,” I speak against

-but I think this one might be worse.
-I’m not even sure why I’m involved in it.
+before, but I think this one might be worse.
+I’m not even sure why I’m involved

-I wonder if Elias has any other tricks in his bag to help a relationship survive
+in it.
+I wonder if Elias has any other tricks in his bag to help a relationship

-a big fight.
-Because that’s where we’re heading.
-In the end we don’t even get a
+survive a big fight, because that’s where we’re heading.
+In the end we don’t

-solution to the kill or no kill rule.
-Just a lot of debate with Kenneth promising
+even get a solution to the kill or no kill rule.
+Just a lot of debate with Lynn

-to make the final call.
+promising to make the final call.
 For now, we’re all supposed do our prep.
-For me that
+For

-means learning about alarm systems.
-But I need to speak with Destiny first.
+me that means learning about alarm systems.
+But I need to speak with Destiny

-I don’t even get a chance to speak to her right away as she’s
+I don’t even get a chance to speak to her; right away as

-off discussing something with Kenneth.
-Instead a wood elf named Vycy, or Vicki for
+she’s off discussing something with Lynn.
+Instead a wood elf named Vycy, or

-humans who can’t be bothered to learn the correct pronunciation, promises to
+Vicky for humans who can’t get the correct pronunciation, promises to email

-email everything I’ll need to learn.
-Destiny and I don’t get to speak until we’re
+everything I’ll need to learn.
+Destiny and I don’t get to speak until we’re in

 “Are we good,” I ask her as she drives.